 - pass the course, with the assignment of marks;

-- be told to retake the exam, with a subsequent assessment;
+- be required to resit the exam, with a subsequent assessment;

-- be required to repeat, if they have not met the Programme requirements or passed the exam no later than the end of the third exam session; in this case attendance of the module is no longer valid and to continue their studies students must attend the module again.
+- be required to repeat, if they have not met the Programme requirements or passed the exam by the third examination session; in this case attendance of the module is no longer valid and to continue their studies students must attend the module again.

-If, when submitting a study plan, an exam that has already been taken (for which the marks are already known) has not yet been recorded in his/her career record, the student may issue a self-certification stating that the exam has been passed.
+If, when submitting a study plan, an exam has already been taken (for which the marks are already known) but has not yet been recorded in the student’s career record, the student may issue a self-certification stating that the exam has been passed.

 N.B.
-In order for the examination result to be deemed valid, the student must be officially registered in the course or workshop and the relative examination session.
-Students are not permitted to self-certify courses for which the exam has not yet been taken when compiling plans.
-Students who provide false statements will be prevented from registering for the exam session for which the self-certification was made.
-For workshops, students will not be allowed to include the workshop on their study plan until the next academic year.
+In order for the examination result to be deemed valid, the student must be officially enrolled in the course or workshop and registered for the relevant examination session.
+Students are not permitted to self-certify courses for which the exam has not yet been taken when compiling their study plan.
+Students who provide false statements will be prevented from registering for the exam session for which the self-certification was made and will not be allowed to include the course or workshop on their study plan until the next academic year.

 14.11 Conclusion of the study programme and graduation

-In order to obtain their Degree, students must earn credits for the courses listed in the Degree Programme Bulletin and fulfil the requirements of the Degree Programme, including:
+In order to obtain their Degree, students must earn credits for the courses listed in the B.Sc.
+Programme Bulletin and fulfil the requirements of the Degree Programme, including:

 • activities chosen by the students;